Map

 Salisbury holds an annual St George's Day pageant, the origins of which are claimed to go back to the 13th century.

-Salisbury has a strong artistic community, with galleries situated in the city centre, including one in the public library.
+Salisbury has a strong artistic community, with galleries situated in the city centre, including the Young Gallery (incorporating the John Creasey Museum), located in Salisbury Library.
 In the 18th century, John Constable made a number of celebrated landscape paintings featuring the cathedral's spire and the surrounding countryside.
 Salisbury's annual International Arts Festival, started in 1973, and held in late May to early June, provides a programme of theatre, live music, dance, public sculpture, street performance and art exhibitions.
 Salisbury also houses a producing theatre, Salisbury Playhouse, which produces between eight and ten plays a year, as well as welcoming touring productions.

 The Salisbury Museum